BunsDev/iMO/README.md

 away from *j'ai la flemme*  (passively managed QD)...
 3 Tibetan humors: `carry` is 🩸, `wind` is *hielo* bile;

-Another way to [see](https://youtube.com/clip/UgkxXxCLFiMg7N55Aj2SjkpA87TeBJao6EWY?si=4v3xY1nYgtJovNmx) it: salt of the 🌍, [ball ⚡️](https://youtube.com/clip/UgkxTJhmTNvuccOEkvQ9NwRrJG_kh3hhofK-?si=qlXeZ24vCvjNmnnb), and...
+another way to [see](https://youtube.com/clip/UgkxXxCLFiMg7N55Aj2SjkpA87TeBJao6EWY?si=4v3xY1nYgtJovNmx) it: salt of the 🌍, [ball ⚡️](https://youtube.com/clip/UgkxTJhmTNvuccOEkvQ9NwRrJG_kh3hhofK-?si=qlXeZ24vCvjNmnnb), and...
 Mercury bank seems to have a great `work` record.

 ### The Big Question (answered in a future repo)